jblairpdx/GIScience_I/labs/lab_5.md

 2. A text caption for each map.
 2. The author/cartographer's name (that's you).
 To help your instructors, please put this under the title or in the bottom-right corner.
 3. The data source(s).
-4. A direction indicator (north arrow or graticule), as appropriate.
+4. A direction indicator (north arrow or graticule) for each map, as appropriate.
-5. A scale indicator, as appropriate.
+5. A scale indicator for each map, as appropriate.
 6. A legend for the main map (`Insert->Legend`).
 No need to make this perfect, but do try to make it clean and readable (renaming map layer may help).

+Be sure to include the values for total potential improvement damage and number of taxlots affected on your layout.
+These could be included in the map captions, or as other text elements.

 ##### Make a PDF copy of your map.

-1. Filename: `Lab4_Washington_Precipitation.pdf`.
+1. Filename: `Lab5_Tsunami_Relief_Center.pdf`.
 2. Take a look at your exported PDF through a PDF viewing application or a web browser. **Always look at your output!** Both common and unusual errors slip past creators when they don't look at their outputs.